 Enter: Artificial Intelligence (AI).
 Unlike humans, this can assess all customer data in real time, measuring for example durations between customer actions, or overall behaviour patterns.
 This gives a baseline for healthy relationships.
 The more data collected, the more precise the customer segmentation: AI picks out individuals who deviate from the general findings, thus predicting churn, flagging them for outreach.

 5. It’s well-known that purchasers suffer post-purchase cognitive dissonance.
 This is the riskiest time for churn, and timely action is called for.
-Thanks to an AI tool such as Shimoku’s Engagement Suite and its Machine Learning algorithms, you can target such customers with incentives, promotions, cross-selling, or up-selling, to quell doubts and retain interest.
+Thanks to an AI tool such as Shimoku’s Retention Suite and its Machine Learning algorithms, you can target such customers with incentives, promotions, cross-selling, or up-selling, to quell doubts and retain interest.
 Avoid churn.